 Jewish Childhood Education & Special Education

-The only one of its kind, our master's program in Jewish Childhood Education & Special Education, led by Jewish special education expert, Dr. Jeff Lichtman, is geared towards educators in the Jewish community and with a unique focus on Jewish education, candidates will be prepared to work in a wide variety of teaching and leadership positions in schools and other special education settings.
-Graduates of this two-year master of science in education program will be eligible for dual NYSED licensure in Special Education and Education, upon completing all NYSED requirements.
+The only one of its kind, our master's program in Jewish Childhood Education & Special Education, led by Jewish special education expert, Dr. Jeff Lichtman, is geared towards educators in the Jewish community.
+With a unique focus on Jewish education, you will be prepared to work in a wide variety of teaching and leadership positions in schools and other special education settings.
+Graduates of this master of science in education program will be eligible for dual NYSED licensure in Special Education and Education, upon completing all NYSED requirements.